 The life science research has taken a major turn with the introduction of cell lines and culturing techniques.
-A number of experiments are performed with cell lines in order to understand the behaviour of cells under different conditions that provide valuable complement to in vivo experiments and play a critical role in scientific advancements.
+A number of experiments are performed with cell lines in order to understand the behaviour of primary and continuous cell lines under different conditions that provide valuable complement to in vivo experiments and play a critical role in scientific advancements.

 Researchers prefer to use cell lines in experiments as they are generally highly proliferative and easy to culture and transfect.
 However researchers need to be very cautious when interpreting data generated from cell lines due to limitations associated with cell lines such as modified phenotype, genetic make-up, chromosome aberrations etc. These shortcomings inclined researchers to adopt the primary cells in their research experiments.
 Primary cells are cells derived from specific species so they closely mimic in vivo environment.